Russo-Kazan Wars: Qasim War (1467–1469)

-A fragile peace was broken in 1467, when Ibrahim of Kazan came to the throne and Ivan III of Russia supported the claims of his ally or vassal Qasim Khan.
+The death of Mäxmüd of Kazan in 1466 or 1467 triggered a war of succession in the khanate between his son Ibrahim and his brother Qasim, the vassal of Ivan III (succeeded Vasily in 1462).
 Ivan's army sailed down the Volga, with their eyes fixed on Kazan, but autumn rains and rasputitsa ("quagmire season") hindered the progress of Russian forces.
 When frosty winter came, the Russian generals launched an invasion of the northern Vyatka Region.
 The campaign fell apart for lack of unity of purpose and military capability.

 The following year, the Russians set out from Kotelnich in the Vyatka Land.
 They sailed down the Vyatka River and the Kama towards the Volga, pillaging merchant vessels on their way.
 In response, Ibrahim mounted a counter-offensive, overran Vyatka, and forced local inhabitants into slavery for the duration of the campaign.

 In 1469, a much stronger army was raised and, sailing down the Volga and the Oka, linked up in Nizhny Novgorod.
 The Russians marched downstream and ravaged the neighbourhood of Kazan but did not dare to lay siege to the Tatar capital because Qasim's widow had pledged to negotiate an advantageous peace with Ibrahim (her son).
 In the meantime, the units from Yaroslavl and Veliky Ustyug vainly attempted to win Vyatka to the Russian side.
 After negotiations were broken, the Tatars clashed with the Russians in two bloody but indecisive battles.

 In autumn 1469 Ivan III launched a third invasion of the khanate.
 The Russian commander, Prince Daniil Kholmsky, besieged Kazan, cut off water supplies, and compelled Ibrahim to surrender.
+Ivan failed to get Qasim on the throne of Kazan, and had to recognise Ibrahim as the legitimate successor in a 1469 peace treaty.
 Under the terms of the peace settlement, the Tatars set free all the ethnic Christian Russians they had enslaved in the forty previous years.
+Qasim died soon after.

-Siege of Kazan (1487)
+1480s Kazan succession crisis

 The Vyatka Region remained the principal bone of contention between Kazan and Moscow for decades to come.
 In 1478, shortly before his death, Ibrahim devastated the region.
 In revenge, Ivan III sent his generals to sack the neighbourhood of Kazan.
 At that time Ibrahim died and was succeeded by Ilham, whilst his half-brother Moxammat Amin fled to Moscow.
 Ivan III allowed him to settle in Kashira and pledged his support for Moxammat's claims to the Tatar throne.

 In 1484 Russia placed Moxammat Amin on the throne, but within a year Ilham regained power.
 In 1487 Ivan again found it prudent to intervene in Kazan affairs and replace Ilham with Moxammat Amin.
 Prince Kholmsky sailed down the Volga from Nizhny Novgorod and laid siege to Kazan on 18 May.
 The city fell to the Russians on 9 June.
 Ilham was sent in chains to Moscow before being imprisoned in Vologda, while Moxammat Amin was proclaimed the new khan.
 In reference to this victorious campaign, Ivan III proclaimed himself "Lord of Volga Bulgaria".